 - Excessive alcohol

 The number one thing I always recommend is if you are eating any of these foods above on a frequent basis, try to make 2-3 substitutes with anti-inflammatory foods.
 Here is the best list of anti-inflammatory foods.

 Protein is also extremely important, especially if you have arthritis.
+The shocking part is most people aren’t eating enough protein.
+IF you aren’t, it can actually lead to more pain and a harder time losing weight too.
 Find out more on that here.